marybadalyan/Mat_Trans_with_Cache_Associativity/README.md

 ---

 ### Step 3: Align Block Size with 12-Way Associativity
-To minimize conflicts and prevent overwriting, we need a block size \( B \times B \) where the number of rows \( B \) in B’s column-major access results in a number of cache lines per set that fits within the 12-way associativity limit.
+To minimize conflicts and prevent overwriting, we need a block size B x B where the number of rows B in B’s column-major access results in a number of cache lines per set that fits within the 12-way associativity limit.

 #### B’s Column-Major Access Pattern
 - **Stride**: